rvpanoz/graphql-microservices/README.md

 Cons

 - Both client and server need to support the same Protocol Buffers specification.
+- Updates to the .proto file need to be carefully coordinated. (related to 1)
 - Learning curve.
 - Not human-readable format: To analyze payloads, perform debugging, and write manual requests, we must use extra tools like **gRPC command line tool** because data is compressing to a binary format.